MichaelG123-hub/Final-prroject-CMP-343/README.md

 In the backend, I created a DELETE endpoint that receives a book's ID and removes the corresponding record from the database.
 This allows the server to handle delete requests from the client side.

+update:

+Now working on the update button.

+In the Books component, I updated the Update button so that when it's clicked, it navigates to a dynamic route based on the book’s ID.
+I also went into App.js and added a route for /update/:id that loads the Update component.
+Inside that component, I retrieved the book ID from the URL and used it to fetch and edit the specific book’s data.
+This allows me or anyone to update the details of any book directly from the frontend.

+After that I decided to create a form, just like with Add.jsx in Update.jsx, by copy and pasting everything I have in Add.jsx to
+Update.jsx with some small changes.

+After this I spend some time adding style to the update form in the style.css page.

+After styling the update form I went into the index.js file in the back-end created a PUT endpoint at /books/:id.
+This endpoint takes the book ID from the URL and the updated book data from the request body.
+I wrote a SQL query that updates the book's title, description, price, and cover in the database.
+If the query runs successfully, the server responds with a confirmation message.

-On the frontend, each book displayed has a Delete button.
-When a user clicks the button, a request is sent to the backend to delete the book.
-Once the operation is complete, the page reloads to reflect the updated list of books.
+After this I went back to the Update.jsx file and I used useLocation from React Router to extract the book ID from the URL.
+When the user fills out the form and clicks the update button, a PUT request is sent to the backend with the updated book information.
+If the update is successful, I redirect the user back to the main book list using useNavigate.

-you can use npm start to start the back-end and front-end. (work in progress)
+you can use npm start to start the back-end and front-end to run this app. (work in progress)